xipki/xipki/assemblies/xipki-ocsp/README.md

   `Connector`-element in the file `conf/server.xml`
 8. (optional) To accelerate the start process, append the following block to the property `tomcat.util.scan.StandardJarScanFilter.jarsToSkip` in the file `conf/catalina.properties`.
+9. If you have multiple tomcat instances, change the listing port for SHUTDOW to be unique.

 ```
 audit-*.jar,\